 These bonds we form with our children are important, too, because they ultimately mimic the kind of love God has for us.
 God uses His relationship with us to help us learn and grow.
 In the same way, your relationship with your children is a springboard for helping them catch the faith and live it out on a daily basis!

-Learn more about how you can improve your relationships with your kids with the Raising Kids You Enjoy eCourse!
+Learn more about how you can improve your relationships with your kids by enrolling in the Raising Kids You Enjoy eCourse!